Kayaba Ku-4

 The Kayaba Ku-4 was a research aircraft built in Japan in 1940 to investigate the possibilities of tailless aircraft designs.
 It followed designer Hidemasa Kimura's successful Ku-2 and Ku-3 designs for the Imperial Japanese Army.
-While these previous aircraft had been gliders, however, the Ku-4 was to be a powered by a pusher engine.
+While these previous aircraft had been gliders, however, the Ku-4 was to be powered by a pusher engine.
 It had a low, swept wing, and like the Ku-2, fins at the wingtips.

 Work on the prototype was well advanced by April 1941, but the following month, Kimura's relationship with the Army soured following the crash of the Ku-2.
-The Ku-4 was cancelled, and Kimura eventually received only ¥17,000 of the ¥200,000 that had been promised for the development of his tailless designs.
+The Ku-4 was canceled, and Kimura eventually received only ¥17,000 of the ¥200,000 that had been promised for the development of his tailless designs.